 Shows events that led to the conflict in 1877 between the Nez Perces and the U.S. Army.
 Chief Joseph led the 300 Nez Perce braves, their women and children in the historic running battle against ten separate commands of the Army.

-Acompelling study of the Hopi that captures their deep spirituality and reveals their integration of art and daily life.
-Amidst beautiful images of Hopi land and life, a variety of Hopi--a farmer, a religious elder, grandmother, painter, potter and weaver--speak about the preservation of the Hopi way.
+A study of the Hopi that captures their deep spirituality and reveals their integration of art and daily life.
 Their philosophy of living in balance and harmony with nature is a model to the Western world of an environmental ethic in action.

-Separate segments on the Onondaga of New York State, the Navajo of Arizona and adjacent states, and the Lummi of Washington State focus on sovereignty, internal politics, administration of justice, and relations with the U.S. government.
+Segments on the Onondaga of New York State, the Navajo of Arizona, and the Lummi of Washington State focus on sovereignty, internal politics, administration of justice, and relations with the U.S. government.
 N. Scott Momaday hosts this program which looks at these Native American nations and the challenges they face as they try to preserve their cultures.